Ced30/GGL-Documentation/API/GGL_sub/GGL_sub_grabbable.md

 # Class GGL_sub_grabbable

-same as GGL_sub_button, except, you can grab it	and move it across the room if after clicking left while the mouse is above the panel.
+Same as GGL_sub_button, except, you can grab it	and move it across the room if after clicking left while the mouse is above the panel.

 # Relevant Methods